Waterlooville Baptist Church: Architecture

 Architect Michael Manser set up in solo practice in 1961 and became known for "uncompromisingly modern work".
 His design for the new Waterlooville Baptist Church reflected these principles and has attracted widespread praise from architectural historians.
 Alan Balfour described it as "elegant and superbly constructed" and "architecture of high quality", noting particularly the "subtlety" of its internal layout and proportions.
 The Pevsner Architectural Guides describe it as "an impressively economical design, in form and materials".

 The church is steel-framed using projecting black-painted I-beams laid both horizontally and vertically.
 Glazed curtain walling encloses the whole entrance vestibule on the front of the church, which faces west on to the north–south London Road.
-Internally the a tall box with a central division formed by a full-height altar screen, the back of which can be seen through the fully glazed front elevation.
+The interior is laid out as a tall box with a central division formed by a full-height altar screen, the back of which can be seen through the fully glazed front elevation.
 There is also an entrance on the side of the building.
 Behind the dividing wall (to the east) is a hall which can be used for various purposes; it flanked by shorter single-storey "wings" forming smaller spaces used for offices and similar.
 There is also a moveable screen dividing the hall and the church.
 The altar screen is "a solid volume of raw grey brick", and the side wings and rear parts of the building are of the same brickwork.
 The furnishings are plain and simple, of marble and steel, apart from a 19th-century pulpit.